 And Colossians 1 makes it clear that God existed before all these things were brought into being.

 “All things were created through Him and for Him.
 And He is before all things…”

 So, pantheism (this idea that the universe is God) is unbiblical.
 But it’s not just the Bible that proves problematic for the pantheistic view of God…

 Scientific discoveries have proven problematic for pantheism.

 How so?
-Well, Scientific discoveries have demonstrated that the universe is finite.
-That is, it had a beginning.
-It’s not eternal.
-Why is this a problem for our New Age friends?
-Our Hindu friends?—both of whom hold to pantheism.
+Scientific discoveries have demonstrated that the universe has not always existed.
+It had a beginning…just as Genesis 1:1 confirms (“In the beginning, God created the heavens and the earth”).
+Why is this a problem for our New Age friends who hold to pantheism?

-Well, pantheists have historically held that the universe is eternal.
-For them, it must be eternal.
-Because if it is not eternal, that means it had a beginning.
-If it had a beginning, it must have had a maker because things don’t just pop into existence from nothing.
-And if the universe had a maker, the universe cannot be God as pantheists believe.
+Well, pantheists have historically believed that the universe is eternal.
+For them, it must be eternal, because if it had a beginning, it must have had a maker because things don’t just pop into existence from nothing.
+But if the universe had a maker, the universe cannot be God as pantheists believe.

 • The Background Radiation Echo